kamax-matrix/mxisd/README.md

 - [FAQ](#faq)
 - [Contact](#contact)

+---

+**This project is no longer maintained as a standalone product and will be merged in [Gridepo](https://gitlab.com/kamax-io/grid/gridepo).
+See the [End of Life notice](EOL.md#end-of-life-notice) for more details.**

+---

 # Overview
 mxisd is a Federated Matrix Identity server for self-hosted Matrix infrastructures with [enhanced features](#features).
 As an enhanced Identity service, it implements the [Identity service API](https://matrix.org/docs/spec/identity_service/r0.2.0.html) and several [extra features](#features) that greatly enhance user experience within Matrix.
 It is the one stop shop for anything regarding Authentication, Directory and Identity management in Matrix built in a single coherent product.

 mxisd is specifically designed to connect to an existing on-premise Identity store (AD/Samba/LDAP, SQL Database, Web services/app, etc.) and ease the integration of a Matrix infrastructure within an existing one.
 Check [our FAQ entry](docs/faq.md#what-kind-of-setup-is-mxisd-really-designed-for) to know if mxisd is a good fit for you.